-Festive dinner for 10: Recipes and prepation
+Festive dinner for 10: Recipes and preparation

-Ham with fennel
+- Ham with fennel

-Orange and cumin root mash
+- Orange and cumin root vegetable mash

-Smoke paprika brussels sprouts
+- Smoke paprika brussels sprouts

-Home made gravy
+- Home made gravy & ham fennel sauce

 You can start with preparing your stuffing or start on it once your ham is already simmering away.